aquantumreality/Inter-IIT-CloudPhysician/README.md

 ## Leveraging data
 - The 2000 images from the monitor segmentation dataset were used to train our GAYnet segmentor.
-- Monitor images from the classification dataset were used to train the yolov5 vital extractor.
+- Monitor images from the classification dataset were used to train the YOLOv5 vital extractor.
 - The Unlabelled data was used to a large extent.
 Firstly, a YOLO model was used to generate annotations for 750 images from the unlabelled dataset that had unseen features.
 These images were added to the 2000 monitor segmentation images for training which greatly improved the performance of our Gaynet model
-- 200 monitor screens covering all varieties from the unlabelled dataset were again annotated for each specific vital and added to the training data for our YOLOv5 vital extractor.
+- 200 monitor screens covering all varieties from the unlabelled dataset were again annotated for each specific vital. and added to the training data for our YOLOv5 vital extractor.
 This made our vital extractor more robust and versatile.

 ## Inference Time